numandev1/react-native-keys/README.md

 4. go to project settings
 5. apply config to your configurations
    ![img](./media/3.png)
 6. Go to _Edit scheme..._ -> _Build_ -> _Pre-actions_, click _+_ and select _New Run Script Action_.
 Paste below code which will generate "tmp.xcconfig" before each build exposing values to Build Settings and Info.plist.
-Make sure to select your target under _Provide build settings from_, so `$SRCROOT` environment variables is available to the script..
+Make sure to select your target under _Provide build settings from_ and Shared checkbox is ticked/enabled, so `$SRCROOT` environment variables is available to the script..

    ```
    "${SRCROOT}/../node_modules/react-native-keys/keysIOS.js"